LT-IntroToAI-SY2526/assignment6-part1-per4-quinny-12/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+We split data to evaluate how well the model generalizes to new data; testing on training data would give artificially high performance metrics that don't reflect real-world accuracy.

 ---